edgarpf/hashicorp-certified-vault-associate/README.md

 * While Vault is sealed, the only two options available are viewing the vault status (vault status) and unsealing Vault (vault operator unseal).
 * When a parent token is revoked, all of its child tokens -- and all of their leases -- are revoked as well.
 * To list all enabled secrets engines with detailed output, use the command **vault secrets list -detailed**.
+* Dynamic secrets are generated when they are accessed.
+Dynamic secrets do not exist until they are read, so there is no risk of someone stealing them or another client using the same secrets.
+Because Vault has built-in revocation mechanisms, dynamic secrets can be revoked immediately after use, minimizing the amount of time the secret existed.
+* Orphan tokens are not children of their parent; therefore, orphan tokens do not expire when their parent does.
+* The default and root policy cannot be deleted.
+You don't have to use them, but you can't delete them.
+For the default policy, you can instruct Vault to not assign new tokens the default policy by tuning the Vault configuration by issuing the following command: **vault token create -no-default-policy**.
+* Batch tokens cannot be renewed by Vault, but service tokens can be renewed up to the Max TTL of the token.
+* Unsealing is the process of obtaining the plaintext master key necessary to read the decryption key to decrypt the data, allowing access to the Vault.
+Decrypting the Vault data is a result of unsealing Vault, but the process of unsealing Vault does not directly decrypt the Vault data.
+Vault assumes the value of **https://127.0.0.1:8200** when you make requests to Vault.
+* The token for authentication is set directly as a header for the HTTP API.
+The header should be either **X-Vault-Token: <token>** or **Authorization: Bearer <token>**.
 *